itscoltonhicks/Windows-OS-Administration/README.md

 Another important Event ID is ```4688```.

 This means that a process has been created.
 It's crucial for system administrators and security professionals to monitor and analyze the activities on a Windows system, especially to detect potentially malicious processes or unauthorized software installations.

-Let's filter for the Event ID.

 These events provide context for what happens after a logon success or failure.

 We'll see process details like the new Process ID (PID), the process name, and the Creator Process ID (where it originated from).